Opening date: 2016

 The concept was to marry the East and West in a slender restaurant interior free of heavy ethnical elements yet clearly featuring Moroccan style and flying patrons off to Africa and the Atlantic.

-Neatness and functionality were adopted from the West and the atmosphere inspired by the East: cozy couches, the magic play of light, subtle, retouched traditional patterns and the famous Moroccan mosaics.
+Neatness and functionality were adopted from the West and the atmosphere inspired by the East: cosy couches, the magic play of light, subtle, retouched traditional patterns and the famous Moroccan mosaics.

-Moving away from the hackneyed vision of the East as a rave of colors, S+S designers have coated walls with noble grey and beige plastering.
-The neutral background emphasizes brass lamps suspended on different levels and diffuses light around the space, adding coziness and warmth.
-Dark rigid lines on tiles, stools and table frames complete the abstract palette with laconic graphic accents.
+Moving away from the hackneyed vision of the East as a rave of colours, S+S designers have coated walls with noble grey and beige plastering.
+The neutral background emphasizes brass lamps suspended on different levels and diffuses light around the space, adding cosiness and warmth.
+Dark rigid lines on tiles, stools and table frame complete the abstract palette with laconic graphic accents.

-The restaurant is divided into three functional halls with passages between them stylized as eastern arches.
+The cafe is divided into three functional zones with passages between them stylized as eastern arches.
 To avoid a stereotyped Eastern setting, designers chose an abstract pattern of the famous Moroccan tile for cladding on the bar, open kitchen and fountain bases.

-Round lamps, wide trestle beds with pillows, spicy scents and rich flavors of tagines sweep guests away into a dream-like spirit of an Eastern tale.
+Round lamps, wide trestle beds with pillows, spicy scents and rich flavours of tagines sweep guests away into a dream-like spirit of an Eastern tale.